wavesplatform/docs.wavesplatform/docs/en/ride/structures/script-actions/string-entry.md

 > :warning: The structure is introduced in Standard library **version 4** that is currenlty available on [Stagenet](/en/blockchain/blockchain-network/stage-network) only.

-Structure of a string data record of an [account data storage](/en/blockchain/account/account-data-storage).
+**StringEntry** is a structure that sets key and value of [account data storage](/en/blockchain/account/account-data-storage) string entry, which is created or modified as the result of [callable function](/en/ride/functions/callable-function) invocation.

 ## Constructor